Spatial data fusion adjusting for preferential sampling using INLA and SPDE: Spatial interpolation of levels in USA

 Maps with the posterior means as well as lower and upper limits of 95\% credible intervals obtained with the proposed melding model adjusting for preferential sampling are shown in Figure \ref{fig:app_res}.
-Similarly, the corresponding results for the two remaining models are presented in the Supplementary Material.
-In Figure \ref{fig:app_res}, we observe that the annual $\text{PM}_{2.5}$ levels are higher in the Eastern US and California than other regions in the USA.
+In that figure, we observe that the annual $\text{PM}_{2.5}$ levels are higher in the Eastern US and California than other regions in the USA.
 The $\text{PM}_{2.5}$ values in northern Utah and southern Wyoming are slightly higher than other regions in central USA.

-Figure \ref{fig:excrop} displays maps with the exceedance probabilities of $\text{PM}_{2.5}$ levels being larger than 8 microns per cubic meter obtained with each of the models.
-We observe different spatial patterns of exceedance probabilities obtained with each of the models.
-With the melding model, exceedance probabilities are high in most locations of the east.
-On the other hand, both models that assume preferential sampling show lower probabilities in southeastern region covering states such as Mississippi and Louisiana.

-Both maps of air pollution estimates and exceedance probabilities may be used to inform decision-making by identifying locations of high air pollution where intervention measures need to be taken.
-Therefore, it is important to be able to specify models that can account for preferential sampling in order to avoid wrong inferences that may influence decisions and allocation of resources in areas where they are not needed.